princekumar456730/My-Bookmarks/README.md

 # My-Bookmarks
-This is my first GitHub repository
+This is my first GitHub repository.
+Author - Prince Kumar